tom-seddon/b2/etc/b2_tests/README.md

 * the test runner knows the name stem to use, because it's called that way from the C++ code

-* the * command used determines the test type, so it's all automatic
+* the * command used determines the test output type, so it's all automatic

-* many tests will (hopefully?) run the same on B vs B+ vs Master, so the test runner will load whichever file is available if the specific one isn't present.
-This will probably want improving a bit